Doctoral Dissertation Oral Defense

 Scheduling and Verification of the Oral Defense

 On the form, the candidate will designate the oral defense committee chair, the dissertation director and all other members of the oral defense committee.
-After the form has been submitted, the Office of Graduate Studies will verify that all members meet the minimum University requirements.
+After the form has been submitted, the Office of Graduate Education will verify that all members meet the minimum University requirements.

 Responsibilities of the Oral Defense Committee Chair

 As a representative of the Vice Provost for Research and Graduate Education, the chair of the oral defense committee must hold an earned doctorate from an accredited institution and must be a tenured faculty member of the University of Denver from a different department, or discipline than that of the candidate.

 The role of the chair is to provide a non-specialist’s perspective on the quality of the dissertation.
 The chair must be familiar with the standards for doctoral research and should have some general knowledge of the topic of the student’s dissertation.
 The chair is expected to have read the dissertation prior to the defense and to participate in the defense as his/her academic expertise permits, but the chair does not vote on the committee.

 Conducting the Defense